JanoKasu/Typing-Project/README.md

 ```

 Two graphs will pop up, both of which will be saved as png files in the `images` folder.
 The first is a histogram of the freqencies of bigrams (two letter combinations), and the second is a spring graph showing the relationship of the monograms with each other.

-### Installing Dependencies
-Run `pip install -r Requirements.txt` to install the dependencies needed for this project.

 ## Conclusion